Understand Stopped Experiments

 Before you restart an experiment, you may need to change your Automation Settings first (mentioned in the beginning of this article); otherwise the experiment may stop again.

-In order to restart your experiment, go to your Experience Summary and in the first section, titled "What", click the "Completed" drop-down button and change it to Active.
+In order to restart your experiment, go to your Experience Summary and in the Status section, click the "Completed" drop-down button and change it to Active.
 Then, be sure to click the "Activate Experience" button on the bottom right of the page.